TheineAddict/Null-Expected/src/data/posts/_template-your-post-title.md

 1. Copy this entire file
 2. Navigate to your folder structure: src/data/posts/[author-id]/[year]/[month]/
-   - Use your author ID: author1, author2, etc.
+   - Find your author ID in src/config/authors.ts (author1, author2, etc.)
    - Use the year and month from your "date" field above
+   - All month folders (01-12) are already created for 2025 and 2026
    - Example: src/data/posts/author1/2025/01/

 3. Paste this file in your folder and rename it: